fcogidi/X3D-tf/README.md

 ## Citation

-If you find this work useful, consider citing the original paper as follows:
+If you find this work useful, consider citing the original paper:

 ```BibTeX
 @inproceedings{feichtenhofer2020x3d,